profweiliu/design-resilient-communities/project.md

 - A Matrix of Resilient Design and Planning Strategies, explicitly mapping recommendations to the community goals.

 While grounded in a real-world community context, proposals are evaluated based on how clearly, convincingly, and visually the narrative, site plan, programming, and resilient strategies advance the stated community goals.

+## Project Groups

+Students will be organized into two groups, with seven students in each group.
+Prior to group formation, students will complete a brief survey assessing their skill sets and prior experience.
+Based on the survey results, the instructor will form the two groups to ensure a balanced and representative mix of backgrounds, skills, and perspectives within each team.